 Keeping the data in the stages storage to use when performing a cleanup

 werf saves supplementary data to the stages storage to optimize its operation and solve some specific cases.
-This data includes meta-images with bundles consisting of a signature of image stages and a commit that was used for publishing.
+This data includes meta-images with bundles consisting of a digest of image stages and a commit that was used for publishing.
 It also contains names of images that were ever built.

 Information about commits is the only source of truth for the algorithm, so if tags lacking such information werf deletes them.

 werf cleanup command is executed either on a schedule or manually.
 To avoid deleting the active cache when adding/deleting images in the

 werf.yaml in neighboring git branches, you can add the name of the image being built to the stages storage during the build.
 The user can edit the so-called set of managed images using

 The image always remains in the images repo as long as the Kubernetes object that uses the image exists.

 werf scans the following kinds of objects in the Kubernetes cluster: